dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAcceptConflictingPatientID:

     dcmAcceptConflictingPatientID_"
-    "Track Changed Patient ID",boolean,"Enable to keep track of the prior Patient ID on a change of the Patient ID by HL7 ADT^A47 or by the RESTful Patient Update Service.
+    "HL7 Track Changed Patient ID",boolean,"Enable to keep track of the prior Patient ID on a change of the Patient ID by HL7 ADT^A47 or by the RESTful Patient Update Service.
 Enabled if absent.","
     .. _hl7TrackChangedPatientID:

     hl7TrackChangedPatientID_"